hopkins385/public-platform-webapp/README.md

 ## 🤝 Contributing

+**Note**: This project is archived and no longer accepting contributions.
+The code remains available for reference and learning purposes.

-We welcome contributions!
-Please see our [Contributing Guide](CONTRIBUTING.md) for details.
+Please see our [Contributing Guide](CONTRIBUTING.md) for historical information about the project's development practices.

 ## 📄 License